zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 ## Drawing Back the Curtain on Rendering JSON Data

-The controller actions we have seen so far have a bit of syntatic sugar in them that obscures what is actually happening when in the render statements.
+As we touched upon briefly in the previous lesson, the controller actions we have seen so far have a bit of Rails 'magic' in them that obscures what is actually happening when in the render statements.
 The `only` and `except` keywords are actually parameters of the `to_json` method.
-This method is available to both [arrays][array.to_json] and [hashes][hash.to_json] in Rails.
+This method is implicitly in the `render json:` statement, though we can still explicitly write it out if necessary.
 The last code snippet can be rewritten as the following to show what is actually happening:

 ```ruby
 def index